Zywave/booster/src/_areas/design-system/components/tooltips.md

 * Tooltips can be paired with any page element, such as icons, buttons, texts etc.
 * These messages should not be critical for the user to read and there should be no action included within them.
-* Tooltips trigger on hover and remain active until the user is no longer hovering over that page element.
-A 200ms dissolve transition fades tooltips on and off the page.

 ![Image for Tooltip usage](/images/usage.svg)